lamlam98765/Matlab_VAR-German-inflation-forcasting/README.md

 **Method:** Multivariate Time Series Analysis

 I include Matlab-notebook and published PDF notebook.
+Please head to https://htmlpreview.github.io/ and paste html link to see the preview.